-- 4. This part applies to all affidavits lodged in family actions. - 5.
+- 4. This part applies to all affidavits lodged in any action listed in paragraph 3. - 5.
 An affidavit must be sworn or affirmed before a notary public, justice of the peace or any person having authority to administer oaths in the place where the affidavit is sworn (such as a commissioner for oaths or a British diplomatic officer or consul abroad).
 The witness must be placed on oath or must affirm.
 A solicitor acting for a party to the action may act in a notarial capacity.
 Any person before whom an affidavit is sworn or affirmed ("the notary") must be satisfied that the witness has capacity to swear or affirm an affidavit.